-Throughout a fight or sparring session you will have to continually work every round to try and establish the dominant position over your opponent.
+Throughout a fight or sparring session, you will have to continually work every round to try and establish the dominant position over your opponent.

-Utilizing good footwork allows you to establish a better angle for you punches to land through your opponents guard.
+Utilizing good footwork allows you to establish a better angle for your punches to land through your opponents guard.
 Conversely, if he has his foot on the outside of your lead then his straight cross will be lined up perfectly against your guard.

 Muay Thai footwork is Different than Boxing